denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 distinction between binary and plain text.
 In the theoretical discussion, I find that going back to Plato and Hegel, "form" is at times used to indicate physical structure, and, at other times, to indicate immaterial categories in the ideal realm.
-A critical treatment of a more contemporary conversation on "surface" and "depth" of meaning reveals "form" as a mediating concept between thought and matter.
+A critical treatment of a more contemporary conversation about "surface" and "depth" of meaning reveals "form" as a mediating concept between thought and matter.
 A case study in extreme surface reading, in the bowels of a photocopier, opens a way to the distinction between print (where matter, form,